fuseio/fuse-studio/docs/CONTRIBUTING.md

 # Contributing Guide
- Contributing to `CLN-community-app` is fairly easy.
+ Contributing to `Fuse-Studio` is fairly easy.
- Check out the [README](https://github.com/ColuLocalNetwork/CLN-community-app/blob/master/README.md) on how to setup and run the project.
+ Check out the [README](https://github.com/fuseio/fuse-studio/blob/master/README.md) on how to setup and run the project.
  ## Contributing/Submitting changes
  - Check out a new branch based on <code>master</code> and name it to what you intend to do:
   - Example: